OpenChannelSSD/liblightnvm/doc/src/cli/nvm_addr.rst

 Address Formats
 ---------------

-The command-line parameter ``addr`` is a textual hexidecimal representation of a physical address in generic format.
+The command-line parameter ``0xADDR`` is a textual hexadecimal representation of a physical address in generic format.

 Generic Format
 ~~~~~~~~~~~~~~